 Surprisingly, I’ve found that you soothe the family just as much.
-When we lose you all of the world stops turning until you are back safe in his little hands.
+When we lose you, the world stops turning until you are back safe in his little hands.
 I envy you, Blankie.
 How do you do what you do?
 How do you know just how to soothe him?
 I would love to know.
 It is a physical and emotional transformation that happens when you are near.
-Everything could be wrong in the world and as long as you are nearby he knows he is going to make it through.
+Everything could be wrong in the world, and as long as you are nearby, he knows he is going to make it through.
 I watch him with you and wonder how I might be the thing he cries for one day, while simultaneously being grateful it isn’t me.

 Though it is a hassle to keep you close by at all times, I feel overwhelmed by a sense of bittersweetness at your presence.
-I don’t want this phase to pass just as strongly as I can’t wait for it to.
-Watching my youngest and possibly last child love you, I get hit with the impending freight train of the future.
-It is coming and we cannot stop it.
+I don’t want this phase to pass just as strongly as I can’t wait for it too.
+Watching my youngest and possibly last-child love you, I get hit with the impending freight train of the future.
+It is coming, and we cannot stop it.

-One day you will be left behind when he goes into Sunday school, or a new friends house.
-Instead of making sure you’ve made it safely back into his bag before we leave, we will not even think about.
+One day you will be left behind when he goes into Sunday school or a new friend’s house.
+Instead of making sure you’ve made it safely back into his bag before we leave, we will not even think about you.
 It’ll be a transition like most things in childhood: it’ll go quickly and quietly.
-You won’t join us on the couch for family snuggle time, or be our ever present fifth dinner guest every night.
-You won’t be needed to go off to college and you certainly won’t make an appearance on his wedding night.
+You won’t join us on the couch for family snuggle time, or be our ever-present fifth dinner guest every night.
+You won’t be needed to go off to college, and you certainly won’t make an appearance on his wedding night.